Skylarking: Release

 Lead single "Grass", backed with "Dear God" in the UK, was released in August 1986.
 Skylarking followed on 27 October 1986.
 It spent one week on the UK album charts, reaching No. 90 in November.
 In the US, radio stations were sent a promotional disc, Skylarking with Andy Partridge, which featured interviews with the group and Rundgren.
 A second single, "The Meeting Place", was issued in 1987.
 Demos of "Let's Make a Den", "The Troubles", "Find the Fox", and "Terrorism" were remixed at Crescent Studios and released as bonus tracks to the singles.
 Both "Grass" and "The Meeting Place" reached No. 100 on the UK Singles Chart.

 Tim Sommer of Rolling Stone praised the album as "the most inspired and satisfying piece of Beatle-esque pop since ... well, since the Beatles" and drew favourable comparisons to the Beatles (Revolver, Rubber Soul), the Beach Boys (Pet Sounds) and the Kinks (Village Green Preservation Society).
 Creems Karen Schlosberg dubbed it a "masterpiece" and a "somewhat baroque and ethereally-textured collection".
 She lamented that it was unlikely the album would receive much radio play, "since the lads' sound is probably too different to sit well with contemporary radio programming standards.
 Another irony, since XTC is constantly being compared to one of the most successful groups in pop history, the Beatles."
 Billboard reviewed: "The overall tone here is less hard-edged than in past work; the band never takes the easy way out, however, employing unique sounds and unexpected melodic twists to wonderful effect."

 Robert Christgau awarded the record an A− with his only criticism being "when the topics become darker and more cosmic ... they clutter things with sound and whimsy".
-Also from Rolling Stone, Rob Tannenbaum's 1987 review said the album's craftsmanship was "a remarkable achievement", but decried: "This trading of the acute modernism that marked such classics as 'This Is Pop' and 'Making Plans for Nigel' for domestic solitude dampens the band's punk-roots energy and also limits its emotional spectrum. ...
+Also from Rolling Stone, Rob Tannenbaum's 1987 review said the album's craftsmanship was "a remarkable achievement", but decried that the album's "trading of the acute modernism that marked such classics as 'This Is Pop' and 'Making Plans for Nigel' for domestic solitude dampens the band's punk-roots energy and also limits its emotional spectrum. ...
 Partridge complains.
 But then he apologizes to his ex for being "rude" to her.
 Being rude is the point of breakup songs, and a shot of rudeness is just what XTC could use now."

 Promotional videos were created for "Grass" and "Dear God" (both directed by Nick Brandt).
-The Channel 4 music program The Tube also produced videos for "The Meeting Place" and "The Man Who Sailed Around His Soul" filmed in Portmeirion with the band wearing costumes from The Prisoner.
+The Channel 4 music program The Tube also produced videos for "The Meeting Place" and "The Man Who Sailed Around His Soul" filmed in Portmeirion, Wales, with the band wearing costumes from the television series The Prisoner.
 The music video for "Dear God" received the 1987 Billboard Best Video award and was nominated for three categories at the MTV Video Music Awards.